Thomas-J-Watson-Library/urlchecker/README.md

 # urlchecker
-Scripts and instructions for using Sierra URL Checker function and optional SEO Spider Tool
+Scripts and instructions for using Sierra URL Checker function and optional SEO Spider Tool.
+A PowerPoint file (IUG2024 Presentation) provides instructions.